brown-bnc/xnat-tools/docs/code_standards.md

 Now, you hooks will run on `git commit`

-If you would like to run on all file (not just staged ones), you can run
+If you would like to run on all files (not just staged ones), you can run

 ```
 poetry run pre-commit run --all-files